Our Story

 At Strange Inc., we live and breathe our mission to empower the voices of Muslim women.
 We were born out of a burning passion to uplift and celebrate the creativity and diversity of our community, especially our youth and their poetic talents.

-We are a faith-based organization guided by the Quran and the Sunnah of our final messenger, Muhammad (peace be upon him).
-Our banner is truthfulness, and our blueprint is excellence in all we do.
+We are a faith-based organization guided by the Quran and the Sunnah of our final Messenger, Muhammad (peace be upon him).
+Truth is our banner, and excellence is our standard.
+At Strange Inc., we bring together Muslim creatives from around the world, using faith-rooted art to heal, reclaim identity, and speak with purpose.

 Our vision